 How can a resident or fellow get a training stipend?
-Is it possible to get a $2000 a month training stipend from your new employer?
+Can you get a $ 2,000-a-month training stipend from your new employer?

 Resident Training Stipend

-A training stipend is not the salary you receive during your residency or fellowship.
+A training stipend is different from your salary during your residency or fellowship.
 A stipend is additional money paid by an employer that plans to employ you after you finish training.
+To better understand the financial specifics of being a resident, consider how much a resident physician makes.
 Let’s talk about how to get it, where to find it, and how much it should be.

 Identify Potential Employers while Training

 You must identify someone you want to work with after training early in the process.
 Nearly everyone completes the training at the end of June, some at the end of July.
-If you’re going to wait to find a new position, say six months before you finish training—let’s say you started in January looking for a job— you are not going to find one in a month or two, most likely.
-If you want a stipend throughout training, meaning at least for the last two years of residency and into fellowship, if you’re moving that way, you must start your job search very early.
+If you’re going to wait to find a new position, say six months before you finish training—let’s say you started in January looking for a job— you will probably not find one in a month or two.
+This concept is further explored in the American Medical Association’s resources for physicians.
+If you want a stipend throughout training, meaning at least for the last two years of residency and into fellowship, you must start your job search very early if you’re moving that way.

 Most people wait too long to start the job search, thinking, why would an employer want to commit to me this early in the process?
 However, it would be best if you felt that some employers only need a physician after some time due to growth, planning, and strategy.
 They may say, all right, we don’t need one now.
 We will need one in two or three years, and therefore we’re happy to lock in an employment relationship with somebody in training because they will come out at the perfect time for our business.
 That’s how you need to think about it.

 So, where do you identify jobs that provide stipends?
 No one is going to advertise that they offer a stipend.
 What you will need to do is determine where you want to live.
-You will have to reach out to those practices in your specialty on your own.
-Some people are hesitant to do this, but I think it’s the best way to find a job.
+You must reach out to those practices in your specialty on your own.
+Some people hesitate to do this, but I think it’s the best way to find a job.

-To give an example, let’s say you’re a dermatologist and want to live in San Diego.
+For example, you’re a dermatologist and want to live in San Diego.
 You would Google all of the dermatology clinics in San Diego, get your resume together, get a cover letter, find whomever the contact person is, and contact them directly and say, “I’m in training now.
 I’m interested in moving to the area when I finish my training.
 Are you interested in entering a relationship before the end of my training?”

 They’re trying to match people coming out of training with practices looking for a new physician, and the employer is the one that pays the fee of the physician recruiter.
 The physician should never have to pay any amount.
 I know a few that will try to charge residents, but it’s a waste of money.
 As far as the fee goes, generally, it’s a percentage of the first year’s compensation, and then the physician would have to stay with that employer for some time.

 For instance, if you start a job and leave after three months, the physician recruiter will generally get little money.
-It has to be at least a semi-long-term relationship for them to get anything.
-So, that’s the second way of finding positions, through a physician recruiter.
+It must be at least a semi-long relationship for them to get anything.
+So, that’s the second way to find positions through a physician recruiter.

 Internet Job Postings

-The internet provides opportunities for people looking for jobs.
-But people posting jobs on the internet is different from the way to go if you want to find an organization offering a medical stipend because people who advertise are usually for immediate needs.
+The Internet provides opportunities for people looking for jobs.
+But people posting jobs online is different from the way to go if you want to find an organization offering a medical stipend because people who advertise are usually for immediate needs.
 And as I said before, to find a job looking for something down the road is to reach out to them.
 Asking colleagues, so attendings.
 People have been out a while.
-Sometimes they have relationships you might be interested in regarding openings and practices, hospitals, or whatever.
+Sometimes they have relationships you might be interested in regarding openings and practices, hospitals, et cetera.

 Average Amount for Medical Stipends